-- inBloom Inc. launched in 2013 with more than \$100M in Gates Foundation funding - Designed to collect personal information of millions of public school students in 9 states and districts, including NY. - Data to be shared with for-profit data-mining software companies -for operational, research or instructional purposes, w/out parental knowledge or consent. - Personal data to include student names, addresses, grades, test scores, grades, economic and racial status, disciplinary records, disability information and more. - All legal liability rested with states and districts and starting in 2015, inBloom was supposed to start charging for its services.
+- inBloom Inc. corporation started with more than \$100M in Gates Foundation funds to collect personal information of public school students in 9 states and districts, including NYC. - Data to be shared with for-profit data-mining software companies w/out parental knowledge or consent. - Detailed personal data to include student names, addresses, grades, test scores, detailed disciplinary and disability information. - Without any funding, parent activists across the country protested and in April 2014, inBloom closed its doors.